 Shingeki no Kyojin S3 began airing on July 22, 2018.
 It is believed that Attack On Titan Season 3 will be a two-cour season and run for 24 episodes.
 The official website has confirmed that the third season will be two cours, but they have not yet officially announced the total number of episodes.
 However, the first half was 12 episodes, so Part 2 will likely be the same.

-The third season was confirmed to be a split-cour anime season, which is when a single season takes a multi-month break before renewing broadcasting.
-In this case, the second half of the third season will begin airing April 28, 2019, during the spring anime season.
+The third season was a split-cour anime season, which is when a single season takes a multi-month break before renewing broadcasting.
+In this case, the second half of the third season began airing on April 28, 2019, during the spring anime season.

 — アニメ「進撃の巨人」公式アカウント (@anime_shingeki) October 14, 2018

-Therefore, the Attack On Titan Season 4 release date will definitely be in 2020 or beyond.
+Therefore, the Attack On Titan Season 4 release date could be in 2020 but 2021 is starting to appear more likely.
 It is possible that Episode 24 of the third season will conclude by announcing the fourth season.
-If that happy event does not occur, Studio Wit may be waiting on manga creator Isayama to reach a final ending for the manga series.
+If that announcement does not occur, Studio Wit may be waiting on manga creator Isayama to reach a final ending for the manga series.

-If that is indeed the case, then anime fans need not wait too long.
-By time AoT S3 Part 2 airs in April 2019, the monthly manga will be up to Attack On Titan Chapter 116 and the manga is in its final story arc.
-Based on the information available during the premiere, the third season will likely find an ending somewhere around Chapter 90 (Volume 22).
+It really depends on the number of chapters for the final arc.
+By the time AoT S3 Part 2 aired in late April 2019, the monthly manga was up to Attack On Titan Chapter 116.
+Based on the information available during the premiere, Part 2 of the third season will likely find an ending somewhere around Chapter 90 (Volume 22).

-It could be argued that this stopping point will give Studio Wit over 25 chapters to work with for producing Attack On Titan Season 4, which is more than enough for a single-cour season, but it’s unknown if the final chapters of Volume 27 will provide a good stopping point for the fourth season that provides a semblance of closure to the current story arc.
+It could be argued that this stopping point will give Studio Wit over 26 chapters to work with for producing Attack On Titan Season 4, which is more than enough for a single-cour season, but the current chapters for Volume 29 do not provide a good stopping point for the fourth season that provides a semblance of closure to the middle of the final story arc.

-Unfortunately, if the manga finds an ending that’s closer to Chapter 124 through 130, that adds more than a year of waiting.
+Unfortunately, if the manga finds an ending that’s closer to Chapters 124 (end of 2019) through 136 (end of 2020), that adds more than a year of waiting.
 As previously mentioned, it’s possible the manga could leave room for Attack On Titan Season 5, but that scenario depends on whether there is a good stopping point in the final manga story arc by that time.
-If Isayama intends on finishing the manga with a long, final story arc, then Wit Studio’s plan might be to produce SnK Season 4 with two cours, which probably means fans must wait until at least 2020 or 2021.
+If Isayama ends up finishing the manga in 2021, then Wit Studio’s plan might be to produce SnK Season 4 with two cours, which probably means fans must wait until at least late 2020 or early 2021 for the anime to release.

 Shingeki no Kyojin Season 4 Spoilers